 The Dangers of Alcoholism

 Alcohol addiction is the most common form of substance abuse in the United States and the world.
 However, it is also one of the most ignored.
 Alcohol is a very normalized part of our culture.
-People drink recreationally all the time, and even very heavy drinking may not be a red flag in some environments.
-But this makes it challenging to identify addiction, which is a very real possibility despite alcohol’s legal status and prevalence.
+People drink recreationally, and even very heavy drinking may not be a red flag in some environments.
+But this makes it challenging to identify an addiction, which is a genuine possibility despite alcohol’s legal status and prevalence.

-Addiction to alcohol can become all-consuming and can make a person act in ways that their sober self would never even consider.
+Alcohol addiction can become all-consuming and can make a person act in ways that their sober self would never even consider.
 These are the red flags your loved one should go to an alcohol addiction treatment center.
-Those who struggle with alcoholism may abandon everything they care about, including loved ones, favorite hobbies or career.
-They may say and do things that are hurtful or manipulative as long as they know it will help them continue drinking.
-They may get in legal trouble for things like drinking and driving, irrational intoxicated behavior or stealing to fund their lifestyle.
-Long-term alcohol abuse leads to changes in brain chemistry that alter priorities and personality and leave an individual unable to fully control their own behavior.
+Those who struggle with alcoholism may abandon everything they care about, including loved ones, favorite hobbies, or careers.
+They may say and do hurtful or manipulative things as long as they know it will help them continue drinking.
+They may get in legal trouble for things like drinking and driving, irrational intoxicated behavior, or stealing to fund their lifestyle.
+Long-term alcohol abuse leads to changes in brain chemistry that alter priorities and personality and leave an individual unable to control their own behavior fully.

-Just like notorious drugs such as heroin or cocaine, alcohol is a mind-altering substance that has the potential for abuse and addiction.
+Like notorious drugs such as heroin or cocaine, alcohol is a mind-altering substance with the potential for abuse and addiction.
 Alcohol works in your brain and body to change the way you think, feel and act.
-When you drink alcohol, your brain releases chemicals that make you feel happy, less inhibited and rewarded.
-These are all positive feelings that our body typically produces naturally when we do something good, like hug a loved one or exercise.
-The positivity makes us want to do those things more often.
+When you drink alcohol, your brain releases chemicals that make you feel happy, less inhibited, and rewarded.
+These are all positive feelings that our body typically produces when we do something good, like hug a loved one or exercise.
+Positivity makes us want to do those things more often.
 But in the case of drinking alcohol, continuing the behavior is undeniably unhealthy.
-One should seek help from an alcohol addiction rehab center if heavy drinking effects are present.
+One should seek help from an addiction rehab center if heavy drinking effects are present.
 Long-term or heavy drinking is known to have effects including: